-Crush your portraits with a snoot, the most underrated and underutilized light modifier | Photofocus
+Crush your portraits with a snoot

 Where do I get one?

-Fortunately, snoots are easy to come by and pricing ranges anywhere from $10-$200.
-I’ve been using a Godox AD200 and the snoot that’s actually made for the Godox V1.
+Fortunately, they are easy to come by and pricing ranges anywhere from $10-$200.
+I’ve been using a Godox AD200 and the one that’s actually made for the Godox V1.
 I’ve found that it works fine.

-I also use a Profoto B1 when I’m on location and the version one of the Snoot for OCF Flash Heads from Profoto — there are also snoots made by MagMod and countless others.
+I also use a Profoto B1 when I’m on location and the version of the Snoot for OCF Flash Heads from Profoto — there are also snoots made by MagMod and countless others.

 If you want to up your portrait game and add some drama to your images, pick up a snoot and experiment, you’ll be pleasantly surprised by the results!
-No go have some fun and make some magic with a snoot!
+No go have some fun and make some magic!

 Pros